 All colleges also offer general supported learning programmes.
 These allow students to continue to develop their basic skills in English, Maths and ICT.
 Students can also access personal development opportunities and do taster/foundation courses in a range of vocational areas available at the college.

-This college is organised over two Campuses.
-Henley Campus and City Campus.
-It offers full and part time courses and Apprenticeships
+This college offers full and part time courses and Apprenticeships

 SENCOs are Special Educational Needs Coordinators.
 It is a legal requirement for every school to have a designated SENCo in place.
 This person has to be a qualified teacher and must have completed the National Award for Special Educational Needs Coordination.